dskho/0xatom.github.io/_posts/2020-10-27-hemisphere-lynx.md

 ## Summary

 This was a really easy box, pretty basic stuff perfect to pass your time.
-We generate a custom wordlist with cewl and we run a brute force attack this way we get the user flag.
+We generate a custom wordlist with cewl and we run a brute force attack on ssh this way we get the user flag.
 Root is simply a base64 decoding.
 Let's pwn it! :sunglasses:

 ## Enumeration/Reconnaissance